Julio Castillo Narváez

-Julio Castillo Narváez was a Peruvian producer and host of a radio news program on the Radio Ollantay station.
+Julio Castillo Narváez (died May 3, 2011) was a Peruvian producer and host of a radio news program on the Radio Ollantay station.
 He was known as a stern critic of the local government.
-Narváez was murdered in Viru, Peru on May 3, 2011, which was World Press Freedom Day.
-According to the Committee to Protect Journalists, Narváez was one of three broadcast journalists killed in Peru in 2011.
+Narváez was murdered in Viru, Peru, on World Press Freedom Day in 2011.
+According to the Committee to Protect Journalists, Narváez was one of three broadcast journalists killed in Peru that year.

 Career

 Julio Castillo Narváez worked in journalism for more than 20 years.
 He was the host of the radio program Noticiero Ollantay.
 He had worked for Radio Ollantay as a Radio Programme producer.

 Death

 Shortly before his murder, Narváez and another journalist had received threatening messages, and the show had been vandalized after Narváez accused regional council member Herbert Jimenez Urquiaga of a suspected real estate business deal.
 Following the acts of vandalism, local police were contacted in a plea for protection of the premises and hosts, however, the request was declined.
 Having regularly received death threats, he continued to criticize the local government.

-On May 3, 2011 Castillo was shot six times by four men during lunch at a restaurant.
+On May 3, 2011, Castillo was shot six times by four men during lunch at a restaurant.
 Despite the public nature of his murder, his assailants escaped immediate capture.

 Irina Bokova, the director-general of UNESCO, condemned Castillo's slaying: "This crime is an attack on the basic human right of journalists and citizens to speak their mind and hold free debates about issues that concern them.
 The tragedy of this killing is made all the more poignant for occurring on a day dedicated to the celebration of press freedom.
 I urge the authorities to investigate this killing and bring its culprits to justice.”

 Despite the pressure applied by UNESCO and NGOs, no progress has been made in the case.
 However, there have been two additional shootings, one of them with a similar motive to Castillo's murder.

 His murder was followed months later by the killing of another Peruvian journalist Pedro Alfonso Flores Silva, who worked for Channel 6 in Chimbote, on 8 September.

 The third broadcast host José Oquendo Reyes, of both Radio Alas Peruanas and BTV Canal 45, was killed 14 September in Pueblo Nuevo.